Hubert Parry: Last years

 Parry resigned his Oxford appointment on medical advice in 1908 and, in the last decade of his life, produced some of his best-known works, including the Symphonic Fantasia 1912 (also called Symphony No. 5), the Ode on the Nativity (1912) and the Songs of Farewell (1916–1918).
 The piece by which he is best known, the setting of William Blake's poem "And did those feet in ancient time" (1916), was immediately taken up by the suffragist movement, with which both Parry and his wife were strongly in sympathy.

 Parry held German music and its traditions to be the pinnacle of music, and was a friend of German culture in general.
 He was, accordingly, certain that Britain and Germany would never go to war against each other, and was in despair when World War I broke out.
 In the words of the Oxford Dictionary of National Biography: "During the war he watched a life's work of progress and education being wiped away as the male population, particularly the new fertile generation of composing talent—of the Royal College, dwindled."
 During the war, he acted as chairman of the Music in Wartime Committee, and did much to relieve the prevailing distress among poorer musicians.

 In the autumn of 1918 Parry contracted Spanish flu during the global pandemic and died at Knightscroft, Rustington, West Sussex, on 7 October aged 70.
-The death certificate says cause of death: 1.Influenza 2.
+The death certificate says cause of death: 1.
+Influenza; 2.
 Septicaemia.
 His daughter, Gwendoline Maud Greene, was present at his death.
 At the urging of Stanford, he was buried in St Paul's Cathedral.
 The site of his birthplace, in Richmond Hill, Bournemouth, next door to the Square, is marked with a blue plaque; there is a memorial tablet, with an inscription by the Poet Laureate, Robert Bridges, in Gloucester Cathedral, unveiled during the Three Choirs Festival of 1922.
 Parry's baronetcy became extinct at his death.
 Highnam passed to his half-brother, Major Ernest Gambier-Parry.

 Legacy

-In May 2015 seventy unpublished works by Parry came to light after being hidden away in a family archive for decades.
-It is thought that some may never have been previously performed in public.
-The documents, expected to fetch £50,000, were sold by auction on 19 and 20 May at Chorley's Auctioneers at Prinknash Abbey Park.
+In 2015 seventy unpublished works by Parry were discovered, including some which may never have been publicly performed.
+The manuscripts were sent for auction by Parry's descendants but failed to reach their reserve price.

-Parry was the subject of the 2011 documentary film, The Prince and the Composer: A Film about Hubert Parry by HRH The Prince of Wales.
+Documentary film about the music and life of Parry "The Prince and the Composer" was broadcast on BBC Four on 27 May 2011.
+The film was presented by Charles III, the then-Prince of Wales.